dylanluchenyu/COMP1029J/lesson4.md

 1.Inheritance

 The idea of inheritance is to create a ***base class*** which contains things in common, and then create ***subclasses*** which extend the base class.
-These subclasses (off-springs) share the properties and behaviors of the base class but also hace things which are different from each other.
+These subclasses (off-springs) share the properties and behaviors of the base class but also have things which are different from each other.

 ```java
 /**